My condo neighbour’s cannabis smoke is driving me crazy. What can I do?

 You can write a letter to your strata council.
-Here is a letter template you can use.
-In your letter, describe your concern, including details of when the incident(s) occurred.
+In your letter, describe your concerns, including details of when the incident(s) occurred.
 Explain the impact of the smoking on you and say what outcome you’re seeking.

 The strata council must present your letter at a council meeting, and it must give the neighbour written details about the complaint.